Beginning an Internal Investigation: The US Perspective

 Whatever decision is made, it is important that the company clearly document who the client is, and the reporting and oversight structure for the investigation.

 6.4 Control of the investigation: in-house or external counsel

 Although routine matters can often be handled by in-house counsel, an outside firm should ordinarily conduct the investigation where the potential misconduct could produce significant adverse legal or commercial consequences for the company.
 Though internal investigations can be expensive and time-consuming, these concerns often pale in comparison to the possible legal, financial and reputational risks faced by the company, as well as the need to demonstrate independence.
 Hiring external counsel allows for a clearer application of attorney–client privilege to the communications and work-product of the outside firm, especially where corporation counsel has both business and legal functions.
-Often, both commercial and legal concerns can precipitate an internal investigation, so using external counsel can decrease the risk of inadvertently waiving privilege.
-External counsel also brings expertise, experience and resources to support the company in challenging situations that are unlikely to arise with much frequency at any particular company.
-Retaining outside counsel can also help maximise the scope of the attorney–client privilege in certain jurisdictions, like in some European jurisdictions, where the privilege is much narrower, and may not protect communications between a company and its in-house lawyers.
+Often, both commercial and legal concerns can precipitate an internal investigation, so using external counsel can decrease the risk of inadvertently waiving privilege.17 External counsel also brings expertise, experience and resources to support the company in challenging situations that are unlikely to arise with much frequency at any particular company.

 6.5 Determining the scope of the investigation

 The importance of clarifying the investigation’s scope and purpose at the outset cannot be overstated.
 First, a well-defined and memorialised purpose can help establish the legitimacy of privilege claims over attorney–client communications and work-product produced in the course of the investigation; the claim to attorney–client privilege is likely to be much stronger if an independent investigation has been commenced or litigation is reasonably in contemplation.